-T 1: Loading facilities
+T 1: Loading ramps

 - a.
-Loading facilities
+Loading facilities:

-- 1. Should provide a ramp of no more than 25% incline.
+- 1. Must provide a ramp of no more than 25% angle of incline/decline;

-- 2. Must be clean, and
+- 2. Must be clean; and

 - 3. Must be well lit.

 - b.
-Both loading ramps and tailboards must be fitted with means of preventing the cows from slipping and falling off.
+Both loading ramps and tailboards must be fitted with means of preventing the cattle from slipping and falling off.

 - c.
-Ramps should be of non-slip footing.
+Ramps must have non-slip footing.